 The project released its first checklist of Greek New Testament manuscripts which contain commentary on the biblical text on the University of Birmingham ePapers repository in August 2018.
 This comprises 646 items in the form of an Excel spreadsheet, including 50 new witnesses not included in the preliminary checklist published in 2016.
-Thirty-five of these manuscripts are not listed in the standard register of Greek New Testament maucsripts, the Kurzgefasste Liste.
+Thirty-five of these manuscripts are not listed in the standard register of Greek New Testament manuscripts, the Kurzgefasste Liste.
 Updates to this checklist will be released in due course, and a formal catalogue published by the project.

 Further details of the project will be posted here as it progresses.
 There is also a page dedicated to project publications, with links to open access downloads.